kozloffsky/MVentory_API/README.md

 MVentory_Tm
 ===========

-mVentory API extension for Magento works with [mVentory android app](https://play.google.com/store/apps/details?id=com.mageventory).
+mVentory API extension for Magento works with [mVentory Android app](https://play.google.com/store/apps/details?id=com.mageventory).

 ## Installation

+*This extension requires mVentory_jQuery extension from ().
+Please install it first.*

-Install the extension from ().
+Install mVentory_TM extension from ().
 Log out of the admin and log back in if you do not see or cannot access mVentory group of tabs after the installation.

-##### jQuery conflict
-This extension may fail to install if another mVentory extension is already installed because they use the same jQuery library from the same location.

-`CONNECT ERROR: Package file is invalid './js/jquery/jquery-min.js' already exists`

-You can delete the existing file and re-try the installation.

 ## Configuration

 This section gives a brief configuration overview.
 See other sections for more detailed information.

+The following steps, required for configuration, are outlined below:

-1. Grand user access via API
+1. Grant user access via API
 2. Configure attributes to be used in the app
 3. Add category mapping
 4. Test